kivanctezoren/ceng350-notes/350notes.md

     * Whole team has visibility on everything
     * Customers see on-time increment delivery, can provide feedback
         * Establishes customer-developer trust

+## Scaling Up Agile Methods

+* Agile methods are successful for small & medium sized projects with small teams
+    * "Scaling up": Agile methods for large SW systems with large teams
+    * "Scaling out": Introducing agile methods to a large, experienced organization

+### Practical problems

+* Agile is informal -> incompatible with legal approach to contracts in large companies

+* Agile is more approporiate for new software rather than maintenance
+    * In large companies usually: Maintenance cost > development cost

+* Agile is more approporiate for small co-located teams
+    * SW development involves worldwide distributed teams
+    * Design documents may be needed for distributed teams
+        * If not available: IDE support for visualisation & program analysis is essential
+    * Cross-team communication mechanisms are needed

+* Agile works best when team has high skill level, but large companies have a wide range of skill level

+* Software contracts are based around specifications; however, agile interleaves specification and development
+    * Contract based on time rather than functionality is required for agile -> considered risky

+* Maintenance problems:
+    * Lack of SW documentation
+        * Also needed if system is subject to external regulation
+    * Customers are kept involved in development
+        * Diverse set of stakeholders in large systems -> hard to involve them all in development
+    * Need to keep the original team
+        * Problem for long-lifetime systems

+* Prioritizing changes may be difficult: Multiple stakeholders have different priorities

+* Incremental delivery: Can be hard for business planning and marketing

+---

+* Several integrated systems: Significant amount of development on system configuration rather than development

+* Completely incremental approach to requirements engineering is impossible

+* Continuous integration practically impossible.
+However, frequent system builds & regular releases are essential

+* Multi-team Scrum:
+    * Releases are aligned
+    * Each team has their own scrum masters and product owners
+    * Each team chooses "product architect"s to design & evolve overall system architecture
+    * "scrum of scrums" are done where representatives of each team meet and discuss progress